 With back to school, the early fall can be a great time to round up the kids and go through the items in their bedrooms and play rooms that are no longer providing value.
-Donating your new or gently used children’s items to local non-profits with your kiddos in tow is also a great summertime activity and opportunity to share how good it feels to give to those who need it.
+When you donate your new or gently used children’s items to local non-profits with your kiddos in tow is also a great summertime activity and opportunity to share how good it feels to give to those who need it.

 There are a lot of children and families in need in our community and an abundance of organizations who are ready to help.